 The Fund does not hedge currency positions.
-Investments other than in Euros can therefore cause fluctuations, positive as well as negative, in the Net Asset Value of the Fund.
+Investments other than in Euros can therefore cause fluctuations.
+The Net Asset Value of the EUR denominated Unit Classes may therefore be affected by exchange rate fluctuations, positive as well as negative.

-Risks related to the sector the Fund invests in
+Risks related to the sector the

-The sector the Fund is investing in comes with certain specific risks such as:

-- Potential weakening of the patent protection environment in one or more jurisdictions - Financing risk, given the fact that many biotech companies are loss making and therefore are in need of further financing to develop their products; - Major technology breakthroughs outside of the Fund's portfolio; Legal or regulatory developments influencing the life sciences industry and/or the investments made by the Fund; Changes in projections by securities analysts of a company; Biotech stock market fluctuations.
+- The sector the Fund is investing in comes with certain specific risks such as: - Potential weakening of the patent protection environment in one or more jurisdictions; - Financing risk, given the fact that many biotech companies are loss making and therefore are in need of further financing to develop their products; - Major technology breakthroughs outside of the Fund's portfolio; - Legal or regulatory developments influencing the life sciences industry and/or the investments made by the Fund; - Changes in projections by securities analysts of a company; Biotech stock market fluctuations - Bioteen stoek market naet